To print this document please visit the

 1 Issuer

-1.1 Increasing Profitability with Benchmarks and Goals (New in Version 3)
+1.1 Increasing Profitability with Benchmarks and Goals

 It is not possible to optimize profitability without creating a profitability separation between segments and